kelliwolf17/MechaCar_Statistical_Analysis/README.md

 # Results
 ## Linear Regresson to Predict MPG
 Using the MechaCar_mpg.csv file, a multiple linear regression model was performed to predict the mpg of the MechaCar prototypes.
-Linear regressions are a statistical model used to predict a continuous dependent variable on one or more independent variables fitted to the equation of a line.
 The metrics involved in this dataset are each independent variables and therefore a multiple linear regression must be used.
 A statisitcal summary was also performed to determine which variables provide a significant contribution to the linear regression.
 This summary outputs a p-value for each variable, which tells us the probability that those variables contribute a random amount of variance to the model or not.

 Linear Regression: